 With my both parents running their own farms and my mother holding an Animal Science MSc degree from University of Helsinki, it felt natural to pursue my own MSc degree in Agricultural Sciences.
 On my journey to graduating as a MSc from Crop Science, I have focused on legumes, crop sequences and their pre-crop effects.
 With an addition of cover crops and greenhouse gas emissions, these topics continue as my interests while working in the Academy of Finland funded project Leg4Life and continuing to post-graduate studies.

-I’m soon graduating M.Sc. student in Crop Science doing research on forage maize production, its environmental impacts and sustainable intensification of roughage production (TUKEVA-project).
+I’m M.Sc. in Crop Science doing research on forage maize production, its environmental impacts and sustainable intensification of roughage production (TUKEVA-project).
 I grew up on a small crop farm in Central Finland and learned basics on agriculture there.
 In future I will continue my studies as a doctoral student.